nstringham/redirect-origin-chrome/README.md

 # Redirect Origin Chrome

-A Chrome extension to configure redirect one origin to another while preserving path
+A Chrome extension to configure redirecting one origin to another while preserving path